benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 > consider?

 - where's the **autonomy** in livecoding?
-- what does failure look like
+- what does failure look like?
 - what design intervention could we make to help out?

 ## agency